sdgass13/Speeding-Up-CNNs-Using-Random-Feature-Maps/README.md

 ### Papers

-The paper on hashing as a preprocessing step by our very own Krzyzstof Choromanski (and a few other dudes..): https://arxiv.org/pdf/1511.05212.pdf
+The paper on hashing as a preprocessing step by our very own Krzysztof Choromanski (and a few other dudes..): https://arxiv.org/pdf/1511.05212.pdf

 Stanford dogs CNN, a grad student's final project: